Free · no signup

 It’s your data — explore it, take a copy whenever you like, and if there’s a chart or number you wish you had, just ask: I read every request and build the ones people want.

-Average use by day and hour — darker is more.
-Your busiest spell is around 19:00 on Wednesdays (ringed).
+Average electricity and gas together by day and hour — darker is more.
+Your single busiest hour of the week usually falls on a Wednesday (ringed).

 Take your data with you